themesberg/flowbite/content/getting-started/gatsby.md

 Before creating a new project make sure that you have [Node.js](https://nodejs.org/en/) (v18 or higher) installed on your local machine and production server because it will be required to install all of the three technologies.

-## Quick Start (Recommended)
+## Getting started

-The fastest way to get started is using our project creation CLI, which sets up a new Gatsby project with Flowbite React, Tailwind CSS, and all necessary configurations:
+The fastest way to get started is using our project creation CLI, which sets up a new Gatsby project with Flowbite React, Tailwind CSS, and all necessary configurations.

+## Create a Gatsby project

+Run the following command in your terminal using our CLI toolkit:

 ```bash
 npx create-flowbite-react@latest -t gatsby
 ```

-This will:

--   Create a new Gatsby project
--   Install and configure Tailwind CSS
--   Set up Flowbite React with all required dependencies
--   Configure dark mode support
--   Set up example components
+This will create a new Gatsby project, install and configure Tailwind CSS, install and configure Flowbite React, add dark mode support and also set up example components to get you started.

-## Add to Existing Project
+## Add to existing project

 If you already have a Gatsby project and want to add Flowbite React, you can use our initialization CLI: